Lyra Westecott

 In late autumn, when the leaves drop off of their trees and the dirt turns hard and the earthworms stop their wriggling, a little old man shuts the door to his barn.
 He, as he does each year, stops eating his porridge outside in the garden with the cairns and the flowers, and instead eats it inside at the table, for it is too cold, in late autumn, to eat outside, and the flowers are no longer in bloom.
 Friends and family who ignorantly inquire about visiting during this time are more often than not turned away, for the little old man is not in much of a mood for visitors and would rather sit, and mull, and write.
 He’ll lock himself away in the old yellow house and write stories and poems and songs, and the dirt hardens still and the leaves turn to muck, and there’s much less rustling in the garden.
 On occasion, he’ll hop into the car in which I was nearly born and drive to the shop to get some more oats or milk or dried apricots, though never the Turkish ones, for the porridge he’ll make for breakfast each and every morning.
 The fields that had been bright and lively just months ago will have turned bleak and brown.
 The farmers’ harvest is over and done with and their pickling and curing has begun.
 The baby chicks have all grown up or been eaten, and the adults will sing of the steadily shortening days and their siblings gobbled down.
 In late autumn, when even the clearest of blue skies turn ashen then to coal and the streams flow with diminished vigour, the magpies come to scrounge for scraps of gold and silver that’ve been upturned in September.
 And when they come, each year, under skies of grey, the little old man will pause his writing to shout and wave his fist and drive them away.
 He hates magpies and always has, for he finds their faces to be fiendish.
 The days tick by and soon months will pass, and then next, before he knows it, will come winter.
 The clouds will turn to opal and cover the brittle fields in white and the dirt seizes solid, completely.
 Candles are lit in the window and women dress in fur and feasts are prepared by mothers all around to mark the passing of another late autumn.

-Once there was a boy named Robin who had long red wavy hair just like a mermaid.
-His arms moved in a strange but elegant fashion and his laugh was so incredibly rambunctious that it was known to frighten the dentures right out the gob of any ol’ nanny out dawdling within four hundred miles.
-The fourth thing to be known about our Robin, after his ruby hair, regal arms, and spectacularly disturbing cackles, was his fellow feeling for the filthy golden varmint who reigns over the nights of London.
+Once there was a boy named Robin with long hair of scarlett like that of a fair sea maiden.
+His gawky arms moved in a strange fashion, yet elegantly so, and he’d a laugh so incredibly rambunctious it would frighten the dentures right out the gob of any old crone found within four hundred miles.
+The fourth thing to be known about our Robin, after his ruby hair, regal arms, and spectacularly disturbing cackle, was his fellow feeling for the filthy golden varmint that reigns over the weary nights of south London.
 That is, of course, the fox.
 The origin of this fondness has remained, indefinitely, a riddle.
-Some say he was raised by foxes, or that, as an enfant, was fed with their milk, others say his mother was bitten while pregnant, some say simply the winds changed one morning and that was that.
-But however it started, started it did, and then, did settle his fate.
+Some say the boy, an orphane, was raised, not by parent, but by platoon of foxes, while others say contrarily that his mother was by one bitten when six months up the spout.
+Its been spurned in place of these that he’d suffered an ailment of unsound mind or that the winds simply just changed one day and that, as its said, was that.
+However it started, started it did, and thus, did it settle his fate.
 For one summer evening, when the skies were clear and the knapweeds were particularly purple, Robin the Red, in his best double-tailed attire, marched quickly towards Jerningham Road.
 A dinner party, with his closest of friends, was to commence at evenfall.
 Ratatouille had been stewed, bread had been baked, and the table set with the house’s finest china.
 The trimmings and trappings, charming and tasteful, had been dusted and hung for all to admire.
 The other guests were there, already, as planned, and the fine wine had already been opened, in fact, the first glass, as it happens to go, had already, rather gracefully, been spilt.
 Olives were snarfed, pleasantries talked, jokes made, kisses given, and piano merrily played.
-But Robin, bless him, and his long red hair, was nowhere at all to be found.
+But Robin, bless his gentle heart, was nowhere to be found.
 With tummies a’rumbling, the lot of ‘em chuckled and cursed out young Robin’s name.
 They sat down to eat, paused for a prayer, dished up and gobbled till their bellies were brimming.
 A toast was cheered in the name of the absent, and a plate put to the side, bearing potatoes, some stew, that which was left, and a salad of goosegrass and clovers.
 The pudding, a potion of apples and blackberries, was served, with a spoonful of cream.
 And so continued the night and all its festivities, the whole while left one short.
 While the chanties were singing, stories were telling, and wine was gulped down by the gallon, Robin the red, or rather, the late, scampered up the fine old street.
 It was one of those roads laid South of the Thames that are wide and fit for a royal parade; it was lined with magnificent trees housing parakeets and squirrels in front of homes housing families of mice.
 Their windows through which the tardy boy peered were large and fitted with century old glass.
 He walked under the moon which was full and pale and nestled in the dark blue, out of which sounded the most abominable of screeches followed soon by nine bloodchilling shrieks.
 Something quite wrong tickled his spine, raised the hairs on the back of his neck, and made his poor nerves wrack.
 Next that was seen, or so its been said, was no longer a boy of any sort, but instead a crimson critter stood on all fours with inky feet, a white chest, and a fluffy black tail with eyes that were eerily dark.
 And so goes the story of our own Robin the red; the boy who was late to dinner who got turned into a fox.

 Lillian the Witch